Shire of Baw Baw: Composition November 2016 to November 2020

 The council was changed to a three-ward structure with three councillors per ward, with the new council sworn in on 2 November 2016.
-The new wards are West [660sq kms] (primarily Drouin with some rural areas north/south), Central [66sq kms] (Warragul town) and East [3,302sq kms] making up the balance of the shire.
+The new wards are West [660sq km] (primarily Drouin with some rural areas north/south), Central [66sq km] (Warragul town) and East [3,302sq km] making up the balance of the shire.

 Current composition

 The council's three-ward structure continued with three councillors per ward, with the new council sworn in on 18 November 2020.
-The wards are West [660sq kms] (primarily Drouin with some rural areas north/south), Central [66sq kms] (based on Warragul) and East [3,302sq kms] making up the balance of the shire.
+The wards are West [660sq km] (primarily Drouin with some rural areas north/south), Central [66sq km] (based on Warragul) and East [3,302sq km] making up the balance of the shire.

 Administration and governance

-The council meets fortnightly in the Fountain Room of the West Gippsland Arts Centre.
+The council meets monthly in the Fountain Room of the West Gippsland Arts Centre.
 The council's administrative activities are centred in Drouin in the former offices of the Buln Buln Shire.
 It also provides customer services at both Warragul and the council offices in Drouin.
 Service centres in Trafalgar and on Smith Street in Warragul were closed in 2015.